Last Updated on 2 March, 2021 by Veronica

 Massena Square

 Massena Square is Nice’s main square.
-It’s an ideal place to go shopping or to have a drink in its quaint cafes (or make a fool of yourself in a photo, hehehe).
+It’s an ideal place to go shopping or to have a drink in its quaint cafes (or make a fool of yourself in a photo, hehe).
 Whatever you want.

-At night these pale sculptures are illuminated in addition to the fountain of Apollo giving the square a particular atmosphere.
+At night these pale sculptures are illuminated in addition to the fountain of Apollo, giving the square a particular atmosphere.

 Albert I Gardens

-These beautiful gardens were built in two different time periods and only at the end of the last century were extended to the Massena Square.
-The essential thing to see in this park is the Bernar Venet Arch; a gigantic sculpture in the center of the garden.
+The essential thing to see in this park is the Bernar Venet Arch, a gigantic sculpture in the garden center.

 Promenade du Paillon

-Following our walk through these beautiful gardens of Nice, we came upon the water fountain in the Promenade du Paillon Park.
-It’s a nice place to walk or play with the jets of water coming out of the ground.
+It’s a nice place to walk or play with the water jets coming from the ground.
 And it’s a must-visit place in Nice.

 Nice Opera House

-In the old town of Nice you have to visit the magnificent building known as the Nice Opera House.
 It has more than 1000 seats in which you can enjoy different shows such as opera, ballet and classical music concerts, which vary according to the season.

 Address: 4-6 Rue Saint-François de Paule